Soupault (soup-oh) is an HTML manipulation tool.

 It's best described as a robotic webmaster.
 Like a human webmaster, it understands HTML, but doesn't get tired of editing it.
 It can insert files, HTML snippets, and output of external programs in your pages, generate tables of contents and footnotes, and more.
 It can also delete elements from pages.

-For example, suppose you want to add a link to a stylesheet to the
+Suppose you want to add stylesheet link to the

 <head> of every page,

 before all other elements.
 You can tell soupault to do exactly that:

 [widgets.css-reset] widget = 'insert_html' html = '<link rel="stylesheet" href="/styles/reset.css" type="text/css">' selector = 'head' action = 'prepend_child'

 One of the goals of soupault is to make working with freeform Web 1.0 and uniform Web 2.0 style websites equally easy.